DeepPavlovAdmin/convai/README.md

-## NIPS 2018 Competition: The Conversational Intelligence Challenge 2 (ConvAI2)

-## Overview of the competition
+# Overview of the competition

 There are currently few datasets appropriate for training and evaluating models for non-goal-oriented dialogue systems (chatbots); and equally problematic, there is currently no standard procedure for evaluating such models beyond the classic Turing test.